 8. List of likes profile

-This is probably the most common profile type, but if you add the right details and stay away from obvious things like hiking, traveling, and your friends, listing out your likes can be an effective way to get an awesome bio.
+This is probably the most common profile type, which may make it seem like a poor candidate for the best Tinder bios.
+However, if you add the right details and stay away from obvious things like hiking, traveling, and your friends, listing out your likes can be an effective way to get an awesome bio.

 The Discworld series, girls with glasses, playing hookie to go to a baseball game, and dinners with friends that end in late nights talking and laughing over a table strewn with the dirty dishes none of us are getting up to wash.

 Making fun of people who do crossfit, net-back hats, first runs, the first sip of beer after a long day, and coming home to my dog every night.